learn-co-curriculum/dsc-evaluation-metrics/README.md

 ## Calculating Evaluation Metrics With Confusion Matrices

 In closing, note that we can only calculate any of the metrics discussed here if we know the **_True Positives, True Negatives, False Positives, and False Negatives_** resulting from the predictions of a model.
 If we have a confusion matrix, we can easily calculate **_Precision_**, **_Recall_** and **_Accuracy_**--and if we know Precision and Recall, we can easily calculate **_F1-Score_**!

+## Classification Reports

+Sklearn has a built in function that will create a **_Classification Report_**.
+This classification report even breaks down performance by individual class predictions for your model.
+In the `sklearn.metrics` module is the `classification_report()` function, which takes labels and predictions and returns the .

 ## Summary
 In the following lab, you'll write functions to calculate each of these manually, as well as explore how you can use existing tooling in sci-kit learn to quickly calculate and interpret each of these metrics.